What is the NHS tender procurement process?

 How are NHS tenders evaluated?

-Most NHS tenders are evaluated, or scored, on two dimensions, “Quality” and “Price”.
-The bidder who promises to deliver the best mix of Quality and Price (the “Most Economically Advantageous Tender” or MEAT) will win the tender (subject to possible challenge by other bidders).
+When looking at bid for nhs contracts, most NHS tenders are evaluated, or scored, on two dimensions, “Quality” and “Price”.
+The bidder who promises to deliver the best mix of Quality and Price (the “Most Economically Advantageous Tender” or MEAT) will win an NHS tender (subject to possible challenge by other bidders).

 Quality typically accounts for around 60% – 70% of the overall score and Price for around 30% – 40%.
 The Quality component is assessed by scoring each bidder’s responses to the narrative questions in the tender.
 The Price component is often assessed by 1) identifying the lowest price and 2) scoring all other prices relative to the lowest price.
 The instructions to bidders will describe the precise scoring mechanisms.